The future of website navigation: from keyword to semantic search

 Users today expect more from search.
 They want:

 Keyword search can’t meet these needs on its own.
-Conversational AI search tools provide this context-aware, semantic search experience that understands user intent and delivers relevant answers in real time.
+Conversational AI search tools, designed as a controlled AI search model, provide this context-aware, semantic search experience that understands user intent and delivers relevant answers in real time.

 Not all semantic search tools are created equal.
 Many rely solely on natural language processing (NLP), a form of AI that helps machines interpret human language.
 While NLP can help match queries to content more flexibly than keyword search, it’s only part of the equation.

 Without a powerful retrieval engine, natural language context alone won’t guarantee accurate, useful results.
-That’s where Squiz stands apart.
+That’s where Squiz stands apart, with clear Squiz conversational search advantages built on enterprise reliability and governance.

 Squiz Conversational Search combines the linguistic understanding of NLP with enterprise-grade retrieval, customization, and guardrails.
 It understands intent and delivers accurate answers, not just surface-level summaries.